pysal/splot/doc/installation.rst

 before installing splot (preferably also from conda, alternatively from pip).

-For more information on troubleshooting the installation of GeoPandas wiht pip, see the `GeoPandas`_ docuemntation.
+For more information on troubleshooting the installation of GeoPandas with pip, see the `GeoPandas`_ docuemntation.

 It is also possible to install splot with a later Python version (>3.7) through the separate installation of GeoPandas or through installation wiht conda-forge.
+(Note that splot is currently oonly tested for Python version 3.6 and 3.7)

 Installing the development version